2600hz/libwebphone/README.md

       $ npm install
 ```

-4. Start a continuos process that will build the library, rebuild if any source files are changed as well as starting a webserver to serve the artifacts.
-Once started it will log a URL that can be visted, only by the computer it was started on, in the browser to create an example / developer instance of the library.
+4. Start a continuous process that will build the library, rebuild if any source files are changed as well as a webserver to serve the artifacts.
+Once started it will print a URL to the screen that can be visted, only by the computer it was started on, in the browser to create an example / developer instance of the library.

 ```bash
       $ npm run dev